alu3n/HoudiniPathTracer/Documentation/DevelopmentDocumentation.md

 You might also want to implement different light than the default one (`ConstantRectangularLight`).
 In that case you should use `Light` as a base clase and implement its `GenerateSample` method.
 This light may then be added to the scene during the light loading in the `RenderInterface.cpp`.

 ### Changing the node interface
 If you want to change node interface you can do so in the `RendererNode.cpp`.
 More information on node interfaces is available in the [HDK: Working with Parameters](https://www.sidefx.com/docs/hdk/_h_d_k__node_intro__working_with_parameters.html).
 After adding new parameters correct place to access them is the `RenderInterface.cpp`.

+# OTHER
+Materials are classes derived from the `Material` class that are keepable of evaluating texture data at a certain point in space.
+The texture data is then used to drive appearance of the object via BxDFs.